 Home learning differs from independent learning projects.
 These are less frequent and maybe set as ‘challenges’ or ‘projects’ and sometimes can be optional.
 Simultaneously, Independent learning projects can last several weeks and help students hone their skill sets, such as teamwork, ingenuity, and innovation.

-Research has proven that completing regular learning tasks can advance a student’s progress by months and further indicates that it is most beneficial at iGCSE level.
+Research has proven that completing regular learning tasks can advance a student’s progress by months and that it is most beneficial at iGCSE level.
 Independent learning projects also show positive outcomes, where student motivation and commitment to a subject is often improved.
 They can often be targeted at specific students with higher learning potential or students with a passion for further developing their research and critical thinking skills.
 At iGCSE, evidence suggests that students who complete 2 to 3 hours of home learning every evening are nine times more likely to achieve an A-C grade for three international A-levels subjects.

 Home learning assignments will always be noted and checked for any reoccurring mistakes.
 If a student does not complete a task, this will be documented, and the student will be expected to complete the task later.
 This would typically involve a shorter lunch or break time ‘detention’, where the student would be expected to complete the incomplete task and start the next.
 In case of any support or deadline extension, students are encouraged to talk to their respective subject teacher ahead of any deadlines.